jnozzi/cocoadev.com/markdown/MultipleStoresInCoreDataDocumentApp.md

 }

-This works perfectly, when I want to create a managed object that'll go into this in-memory-store I create the object with     [aController newObject;] then add that object to the controller with     [aController addObject:theNewObject]; and then assign it to the in-memory-store with     General/self managedObjectContext] assignObject:theNewObject toPersistentStore:inMemoryStore];.
+This works perfectly, when I want to create a managed object that'll go into this in-memory-store I create the object with     [aController newObject;] then add that object to the controller with     [aController addObject:theNewObject]; and then assign it to the in-memory-store with     self managedObjectContext] assignObject:theNewObject toPersistentStore:inMemoryStore];.

 The in-memory-store seems to work perfectly in this manner.